 Family, Business Connections or Family Friends

-Don’t forget one of the best networks that are right in front of you.
+Don’t forget one of the best networks that is right in front of you.
 It reminds me of the scene at Benjamin’s graduation party in the movie The Graduate.
 One of his parent’s friends pulls Benjamin aside and tells him a piece of advice.
 He says just one word, plastics!
 Family have some of the best reasons to help you get a career started.
 Use it, if you can.
 They may know somebody who may know of an opportunity.
 Don’t ignore it!

 One of my daughter’s first interviews was a lead I passed on to her regarding a training program.
 She worked for the company for six (6) years and promoted eight (8) times.
 She moved from store management to corporate and learned a great deal.
 It was a good foundation for her next career move which doubled her salary.
 Her next move came from her network and put her on a rapid advancement.
 You never know where your next opportunity may come from and you have to be ready for it.